marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

 Smart contract risks extend beyond technical vulnerabilities to include intentional malicious design.
 Creators or platforms can include hidden functionality in smart contracts that enables theft, unauthorized transfers, or other harmful behaviors.
 The complexity of smart contract code makes auditing difficult, particularly for non-technical users.
 Platform security failures affect users despite blockchain security.
 Centralized elements of NFT ecosystems including marketplace websites, wallet applications, and metadata hosting services remain vulnerable to traditional cybersecurity threats.
 Breaches of OpenSea, Nifty Gateway, and other major platforms have exposed user data or enabled theft, demonstrating that blockchain security does not protect against all risks in hybrid centralized-decentralized systems (Min et al., 2022).

----

-## 8. Case Studies
+## IX.
+Case Studies

-### Case Study 1: Beeple's "Everydays: The First 5000 Days" and High-Value Digital Art
+### A. Case Study 1: Beeple's "Everydays: The First 5000 Days" and High-Value Digital Art

 In March 2021, Christie's auction house sold "Everydays: The First 5000 Days" by digital artist Mike Winkelmann (known as Beeple) for $69.3 million, marking a watershed moment for NFT acceptance in traditional art markets (Usman & Tasmin, 2021).
 The work comprised a collage of 5,000 individual digital images created daily over thirteen years, tokenized as an NFT on Ethereum blockchain.
 The sale represented the third-highest auction price for a living artist and the first purely digital artwork sold by a major auction house at this scale.